 BIG CHANGE CHARITABLE TRUST (“Company,” “we,” and “our”) collects, uses and shares personal data when using this website www.big-change.org (the “Site”) Please read the following information carefully to understand our views and practices regarding your personal data and how we will treat it.

 1. Particularly Important Information

-Who we are: For the purpose of applicable data protection legislation, the data controller of your personal data is BIG CHANGE CHARITABLE TRUST of Hanover House, 14 Hanover Square, London, W1S 1HP.
-Our data protection officer is Noah Bernstein (firstname.lastname@example.org).
+Who we are: For the purpose of applicable data protection legislation, the data controller of your personal data is BIG CHANGE CHARITABLE TRUST of 7 Savoy Court, London, WC2R 0EX.
+Our data protection officer can be contacted on firstname.lastname@example.org.
 In simple terms, this means that we: (i) “control” your personal data, including making sure that it is kept secure; and (ii) make certain decisions on how to use and protect your personal data, but only to the extent that we have informed you about the use or are otherwise permitted by law.

 Must Read Sections: We draw your attention in particular to the sections entitled “International Data Transfer” and “Your Rights.”

 Changes to this Policy: We keep this Policy under regular review and will post any modifications or changes to the Policy on our Site.
 This Policy was last updated on 3 May 2018.
 If we make any change(s) to the Policy, we will post a notice on our Site prior to such changes(s) taking effect.

 We collect information about you in a range of forms, including personal data.
 As used in this Policy, “personal data” is as defined in Regulation (EU) 2017/679 (the General Data Protection Regulation) and any successor legislation, this includes any information which, either alone or in combination with other information we hold about you, identifies you as an individual, including, for example, your name, postal address, email address, date of birth, passport details, employment information and telephone number.

 Why do we need your Personal Data?